 Pictured from left: Vicki Parkin, Dan McGowan, Cherry Sit, Amy Eccles, Connor Ferris, Allison Craig, Shaunak Navalkissoor (Chair) and Glafkos Havariyoun.

 Latest SIG News

-The group had a productive and lively meeting on 10 Nov and discussed their upcoming events, webinar proposals, a special issue being produced for BJR and other matters:
+The group had a productive and lively meeting in March and discussed their upcoming events, webinar proposals, a special issue being produced for BJR and other matters: